What is an Integrated Washing Machine?

 How do integrated washing machines work?

-Integrated washing machines – also known as built-in washing machines – have a cupboard door at the front, usually attached to the machine itself, so they look just like any other kitchen cabinet.
-The legs are set back and the base of the washing machine is recessed so that a wooden kitchen plinth can be fitted across the front and sit flush with the other units.
+Integrated washing machines have a cupboard door at the front, usually attached to the machine itself, so they look just like any other kitchen cabinet.
+The legs are set back and the base of the washing machine is narrower so that a wooden kitchen plinth can be fitted across the front and sit flush with the other units.

 As they occupy a smaller space than freestanding machines, integrated washing machines are slightly thinner, shorter and shallower than their freestanding counterparts.
 This allows them to sit in line with your kitchen cabinets and still have space for pipes and water connections at the back.
 It also means they often have a smaller load capacity than freestanding washing machines.